Bonds with Estate Puts

 - Will there be a smooth transfer of your assets from one generation to another?

-These questions are some of the driving forces behind estate planning.
-As investors move from one stage of life to the next, their financial goals change.
+These are typical questions expected when estate planning.
+As investors move from one stage of life to the next, their financial goals may change.
 For many investors, the immediate concern is to generate enough current income to live on without having to considerably deplete the principal value of their assets.
 Others are anxious to preserve their estates so that they will provide for their spouses and on death ensure easy transfer of wealth to the next generation.
-Choosing the best investment alternatives to accomplish each of these goals can be challenging.
+Choosing the best investment opportunities to accomplish each of these goals can be challenging.

 When selecting investments to offset monthly living expenses, bonds are a popular choice since they are designed to offer predictable cash flows, steady income and a return of face value at maturity.
-When it comes to planning for an eventual transfer of an estate and ensuring heirs will have access to funds, investors often direct their attention to insurance products rather than bonds.
-Since bond prices fluctuate depending on prevailing interest rate levels, investors are cautious of the fact that liquidating a bond prior to maturity may mean that proceeds from a sale will be less than the original purchase price, or par value.
+When it comes to planning for an eventual transfer of an estate and ensuring heirs will have access to funds, investors often direct their attention to insurance products but should not overlook the features that individual bonds may offer.
+Since bond prices fluctuate depending on prevailing interest rate levels, investors are cautious of the fact that liquidating a bond prior to maturity may mean that proceeds from a sale will be less than the original purchase price.
 However, what some investors do not realize is that, under certain circumstances, some bonds may be redeemed at the greater of market price or par prior to maturity.

 It is hard to predict when wealth will become an inheritance.
 Consequently, the eventual conversion of an estate to cash for distribution may require a sale of invested assets.
-In the case of a bond portfolio, the distribution of the estate may not coincide with the bonds’ maturities, and liquidity of assets is reliant upon current market values.
-However, if rates have increased since the original purchase, then the new buyer will demand a discount for the loss of income, and the proceeds of the estate may be less than expected.
+In the case of a bond portfolio, the distribution of the estate may not coincide with the bonds’ maturities, and liquidity of assets is reliant upon current market prices.
+However, if rates have increased since a bond's purchase, there may be a market loss thus reducing the estate's value.

 In order to limit the impact of changing interest rates on an inherited fixed income portfolio, certain types of government-sponsored enterprise securities and corporate bonds, as well as brokered FDIC-insured Certificates of Deposit (CDs), carry an estate preservation feature.
-This feature, commonly referred to as a Survivor’s Option or Death Put, allows an estate representative or executor of the beneficiary to submit a request for redemption of the deceased bondholder’s bonds at full face value subject to certain annual limitations.
-However, depending on current market conditions, the beneficiary may choose one of two ways to liquidate the bonds.
-If the bonds are trading above par, it may be beneficial to sell them in the secondary market.
+This feature, commonly referred to as a Survivor’s Option or Death Put, allows an estate representative or executor of the beneficiary to submit a request for redemption of the deceased holder’s bonds at full face value subject to certain annual limitations.
+However, depending on current market conditions, the beneficiary may choose one of two ways to liquidate the bonds if necessary.
+If the bonds are trading above par, it is generally beneficial to sell them in the secondary market.
 If the market price is at a discount, then the estate may choose to redeem bonds with the issuer and receive par.
 Both choices include payment of any accrued interest.